-The addition of new carriers to the airline transfer program places Marriott well ahead of other transferable points when it comes to the number of transfer partners, offering a total of 44 frequent flyer programs.
-Of the 44 partners, 41 get the 3:1 transfer ratio, while Air New Zealand is a staggering 200:1, and JetBlue receives a 6:1 transfer ratio.
+The addition of new carriers to the airline transfer program places Marriott well ahead of other transferable points when it comes to the number of transfer partners, offering a total of 46 frequent flyer programs.
+Of the 46 partners, 43 get the 3:1 transfer ratio, while Air New Zealand is a staggering 200:1, JetBlue receives a 6:1 transfer ratio, and United gets a 10% bonus for a 3:1.1 ratio.
 Check out the full list of transfer partners below.

 |FREQUENT FLYER PROGRAM||TRANSFER RATIO (REWARDS:MILES)|

 |Alaska Airlines Mileage Plan||3:1|